 What is the reason for this?
 The entire reaction mechanism of aldol addition can be described as follows.

 Initially, the base pulls out a proton to form an enolate.
-Then, as the aldol addition reaction proceeds, the H+ bound to the base is pulled out and the base is regenerated.
+Then, as the aldol addition reaction proceeds, the H+ bound to the base is pulled out, and the base is regenerated.
 Therefore, the base pulls out the alpha hydrogen again to make enolate.

 This is the reason why the reaction proceeds if there is a catalytic amount of base in aldol addition.
-Incidentally, one equivalent amount of base is required for Claisen condensation.
+Incidentally, one equivalent amount of base is required for the Claisen condensation.
 The reason for this is that the base does not regenerate as in the aldol reaction.

 Crossed Aldol Reactions Are Less Useful